MatthewWid/Whirl/doc/documentation/install.md

 npm run build
 ```

-You can now see that a file called `mobsin.js` has appeared in the `/build/` directory.
+You should now see that a file called `mobsin.js` has appeared in the `/build/` directory.

 # Usage

-Once you have a copy of the compiled source you can include it into your project...
+Once you have a copy of the compiled source you can include it into your project:

 ```html
 <script src="mobsin.js"></script>